Conservation

 Growing Greener

-From fall 2024 through spring 2025, the maintenance and conservation teams completed multiple phases of a tree planting plan along Allen Parkway.
+In 2024 and 2025, the maintenance and conservation teams completed multiple phases of a tree planting plan along Allen Parkway.
 The project so far has added over 400 new trees along the south bank trails from Shepherd Drive to Sabine Street.
 From Live Oaks and Loblolly Pines to Eastern Redbuds and Mexican Sycamores, the variety of species will ensure stable soils and a diverse ecology.
 Future phases of the planting plan are ongoing.